MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-sdk.md

 ##### *pages* namespace

-The `pages` namespace includes functionality for running and navigating webpages within various Microsoft 365 hosts, including Teams, Microsoft 365, and Outlook.
+The `pages` namespace includes functionality for running and navigating webpages within various Microsoft 365 hosts, including Teams, Microsoft 365 app, and Outlook.
 It also includes several subcapabilities, implemented as subnamespaces.

 | Original namespace `global (window)` | New namespace `pages` |
 | - | - |